 If you have looked for LGBTQIA+ materials in the library’s collection you may have had a frustrating experience.
 Searching for materials by subject relies on the Library of Congress Subject Headings and other information in an item’s record in the catalog.
 Subject headings don’t always employ natural language and so can be tricky access points in general.
 This is especially true of subject headings used to describe people as they are also often shaped by the biases of their creators.
 (You may remember when Congress stepped in a few years ago to stop the Library of Congress from changing the term “illegal aliens” to “noncitizen” or “unauthorized immigration.”
 While most of the discussions about subject headings don’t quite make it to this level, this moment emphasized how fraught they can be).

 Additionally, the subjects of sexual identity and expression and gender identity and expression are complex ones, so there are lots of ways that subject matter can be described in a library catalog.
-You can take a look at the list of LGBTQ-related terms in the Yale University library catalog to get some sense of the scope.

 We know this isn’t an ideal situation, but we are excited that the new catalog offers resources to help make finding materials on these subjects easier: